yaqwsx/KiKit/doc/installation.md

 If you would like to run a particular version of KiKit, simply append a tag to the image name (e.g., `:nightly`).

+There are also nightly containers of Mac M1 available with tag `nightly-m1`.

 If you want to use Makefile for your projects, the preferable way is to invoke `make` inside the container.
 The Docker image contains several often used tools